Full Orchestra Pieces

 A DAY AT THE CARNIVAL

-A Day At The Carnival takes beginner musicians on a journey through rondo form (ABACA) centred around a beautiful melody played by the first violins.
+A Day At The Carnival takes beginner musicians on a journey through rondo form (ABACA) centred around a beautiful melody played by the advanced violins.
 There is a chance for all musicians to take some melodic passages too.
 In the key of G major, mainly using quarter notes and eighth notes.
 This piece is light and fresh and will ‘wow’ audiences if played with sensitivity.

 PROCESSION OF THE KING